ausaccessfed/dev-portal/docs/CONTRIBUTING.md

 # Contributing

-Thanks for contributing to our `Nectar tutorials` repository.
+Thanks for contributing to our `dev-portal tutorials` repository.
 Below are ways you can help make the Nectar tutorials better.

 The easiest way for you to help us is by **raising an issue**, which will require a GitHub account.